 Get answers to your questions about the accessibility features of Apple products.
 Learn more

 Apple and Special Education

 See how Apple devices are helping students with special needs learn and engage like never before.
 Learn more

 Join a community of blind and low-vision users of a variety of Apple products.
 Learn more

-Find information for all OS X users, content developers and programmers with an interest in accessibility.
+Find information for all Mac users, content developers and programmers with an interest in accessibility.
 Learn more

 Exploring the Frontiers of Assistive Technology

 In this video podcast, see how people use assistive technology to express their creativity, play games and get more out of life.
 Learn more